Department : Religious Studies

 PHD, Emory University

 BA, Morehouse College

-My primary training is in Christian theology, with specialization in Black liberation and womanist thought, but I am also interested in comparative theology as it pertains to African religions and African and African-American Christianity.
-My research investigates the doctrine of the human being to determine whether the indigenous African concept, ancestor, offers a construal of theological anthropology that can address and correct oppressive features of established Protestant approaches to theological anthropology for Black and Womanist theology and the theology of African and African American Christians generally.
-My research raises questions about theological method and epistemology in a liberationist agenda if indigenous African religions are included as theological sources for Black theology.
+My primary training is in Protestant Christian theology, with specialization in Black liberation and womanist thought, but I am also interested in comparative theology as it pertains to African religions and African and African-American Christianity.
+My research investigates the doctrine of the human being to determine whether the indigenous African concept, ancestor, offers a construal of the human being that can address and correct oppressive features of established Protestant approaches to theological anthropology for Black and Womanist theology and the theology of African and African American Christians generally.
+My research raises questions about theological method and epistemology in a liberationist agenda if indigenous African religions and the black experience are included as theological sources for Black theology.
 It also explores historical questions regarding black Christian formation in America during the antebellum and early post-bellum periods.
 I conducted research in Accra, Ghana in 2006 where I studied indigenous African religions and African Christianity among the Akan and Ga peoples.